Bread Market Size and Share

 In 2024, the off-trade channel commands a dominant 65.34% share of the global bread market's distribution landscape, driven by factors such as convenience, wider product availability, and competitive pricing.
 These channels include supermarkets, hypermarkets, convenience stores, and online platforms, which cater to a broad consumer base by offering a variety of bread products, including packaged, frozen, and specialty options.
 The increasing penetration of e-commerce platforms has further strengthened the off-trade segment, as consumers increasingly prefer the ease of online shopping and home delivery services.

 At the same time, the on-trade segment, encompassing restaurants, cafes, hotels, and other foodservice outlets, is on an upward trajectory.
 This segment is projected to achieve a robust CAGR of 7.33% from 2025 to 2030, fueled by increasing consumer preference for dining out, the rising popularity of artisanal and specialty bread offerings, and the growing trend of pairing bread with gourmet meals.
 Additionally, the expansion of quick-service restaurants (QSRs) and bakery cafes globally is contributing to the growth of the on-trade segment.
-The shift in consumer behavior toward premium and freshly baked bread products in foodservice establishments is further driving this segment's growth during the forecast period.
+The shift in consumer behavior toward premium and freshly baked bread products in foodservice establishments is further driving this segment's growth during the forecast period in the bread industry.

 Bread Market